-Capsaicin cream is thought to naturally reduce pain and inflammation but also work via the following actions:
+Capsaicin cream is thought to work via the following actions:

-- Creating the sensation of heat to distract you from the pain
+- Creates a sensation of heat to distract you from the pain

-- To prepare a homemade cream, mix ½ teaspoon of ground cayenne pepper and 2–3 teaspoons warm olive or coconut oil.
+- Mix ½ teaspoon of ground cayenne pepper and 2–3 teaspoons of warm olive or coconut oil.

 Note: Capsaicin cream can cause a burning sensation on the skin.
 If you experience this reaction, wash your skin immediately.
 Also, never apply capsaicin cream over broken or irritated skin.

 Such benefits include:

 - Decreased appetite

 - Enhanced fat oxidation (8)(9)

 - Good digestion and enhanced absorption of nutrients that help maintain a healthy weight